-2024 AP World History Summer Project Instructions:
+2025 AP World History Summer Project Instructions:

 This is a five-part project.
-It is due the first day of school and will be submitted to Canvas.
-Instructions for Canvas submission will be given on the first day of classes.
+It is due August 27 (Scarlet) or August 28 (Grey) at 11:59 p.m. to your class Canvas page.
+Instruction for Canvas submission will be given on the first day of classes.
 You will complete all parts of this packet.